bubblydoo/serverless-externals-plugin/README.md

 - Layer support
 - Look into externalizing single files in a module (e.g. `.node` files), and bundling the rest
 - Yarn PnP support
+- Pre-calculate actually used top-level externals to solve last caveat

 ## Motivation